knightsUCF/CarRacing/Log.md

     - gas (we run out of gas as we use acceleration and going at top speed often)
     - gold

+- score
+    - our score points tracks gold -- check how Crossy Road does this

+# Crossy Road

+Study the Crossy Road talk and take notes.

 # Train Divider

 The train tracks not only could work as an obstacle but also serve as a way to divide the desert from the grasslands, and any other tiles, so that's a clean break in terrain.
 Also a nice way to punctuate a level change with train tracks.